centau/vide/docs/tut/crash-course/12-actions.md

     print(output())
 end)

-instance.Text = "foo" -- "foo" will be printed from the effect
+instance.Text = "foo" -- "foo" will be printed by the effect
 ```

 The source `output` will be updated with the new property value any time it is